Katacc/hexpp/README.md

     <h1>proj.
 Hex++</h1>
     C++ project manager.
 Wrapper to combine CMake, vcpkg, and project generation.

-    Made to easen your C++ project management with a bit of hex magix ~
+   > Made to ease your C++ project management with a bit of hex magix ~

 </div>